ngxuemin/HTX_Cognitive_App/README.md

 - run the command: git clone https://github.com/ngxuemin/HTX_Cognitive_App.git

 ### Open Android Studios
-- click on the hamburger icon on the top right and select "Virtual Device Managers"
+- click on the hamburger icon on the top right and select "Virtual Device Manager"
 - start your emulator / create one

 ### Run the App